 His movie friends saw him as a colourful , larger-than-life character and no doubt he was.
 Although he played the parts of thugs in his roles, those who knew him said that he was great fun to be with.
 If crossed though, he had no hesitation in using the weapon he had used all his life – his fists.
 Brawling was still a large part of his personality.

 There were plenty of women in John’s life and now he was mixing with the movie crowd he met a different set of people.
 This included some well-known women.

 Many people who knew John spoke about his somewhat legendary male endowment.
 There was one particular party trick – which is described in the video below – and suffice it to say that his nickname ‘Big John’ wasn’t referring to his height.

-He was linked with several women but his longest-lasting relationship was with model, Vicki Hodge.
-She was the daughter of a member of the British aristocracy and through her, John met lot of well-known and influential people.
+He was linked with several women but his longest-lasting relationship was with a model, Vicki Hodge.
+She was the daughter of a member of the British aristocracy and through her, John met a lot of well-known and influential people.
 The upper-class Vicki’s relationship with Bindon was stormy but eventful.
 He had not given up his life of crime and Vicki would go with him when he was ‘working’.

 At one time, Bindon was seriously hurt in a fight and Vicki was instrumental in ensuring that he was able to flee the country.
 See more about this below.

 John mixed with people from all walks of the entertainment world He once made a film with a famous rock singer (naming no names but see the image on the right) and the two of them went out for a night on the town.